-LAND TRANSPORTATION SIGNIFICANT ISSUES / SIGNIFICANT CHANGE OPTIONS CONSIDERED TO MANAGE LAND TRANSPORTATION INFRASTRUCTURE N IEET INTE IMPLICATIONS: LGA RMA NIP GPS/ NL/ TP/ LTMA \$ 'S TIME/ YRS INDUSTRY MATURITY/CHANGES: OPTIONS ' ' ' ' ' Central Government has signaled a clear requirement for councils to 1.
+LAND TRANSPORTATION SIGNIFICANT ISSUES / SIGNIFICANT CHANGE OPTIONS CONSIDERED TO MANAGE LAND TRANSPORTATION INFRASTRUCTURE N IEET INTE NTIONS O OF: IMPLICATIO L. RMA NIP GPS/ NL/ TP/ LTMA \$ ' S TIME/ YRS INDUSTRY MATURITY/CHANGES: OPTIONS · Central Government has signaled a clear requirement for councils to 1.
 Do nothing.
 NO N/A NO NO \$ N/A improve their asset management practices.
 2. Retain dedicated asset management team.
 NO N/A YES YES \$ N/A New national data standards, risk management requirements and specific asset management maturity obligations are being developed.
 As per (2) and align council practices with good industry practices.
 YES N/A YES YES \$ <5 These changes are set to impact capability and capacity issues across the broader local government sector - i.e. Better Local As per (3) and actively engage with central and local government sector leaders.
+YES N/A YES YES \$ <5 Government Reforms. > The key outcome of these reforms will be measurable improvements in asset performance, investments and overall community satisfaction As per (4) and independently audit council practices with industry standards.
+YES N/A YES YES \$\$ >5 in asset performance, investments and overall community satisfaction Debugger and accord decision making based on evidence and resilience.
+A balanced portfolio of insurance, asset reinforcement, and asset relocation will be required moving forward to meet the NIP outcomes.

-YES N/A YES YES \$ <5 understanding natural hazards and their potential effects on key infrastructure.
-This approach could benefit our road network in terms of improving understanding, link criticality and improving network resilience.
+of improving understanding, link criticality and improving network understanding natural hazards and their potential effects on key infrastructure.
+This approach could benefit our road network in terms

-A recent review of the water services has identified the benefits of in asset performance, investments and overall community satisfaction and resilience.
+A recent review of the water services has identified the benefits of